You built the app. It works. Now you want it to make money.

 Free tier with limits, paid tier to unlock more.
 The classic model.

-Works best when: you can offer genuine value in the free tier without giving away everything.
-"3 projects for free, unlimited on Pro" works.
-"Full access for 14 days" is a trial, not freemium.
+It works when you can offer real value on the free tier without giving away the whole product.
+"3 projects free, unlimited on Pro" is freemium.
+"Full access for 14 days" is a trial — different thing.

-The most common mistake is charging too little.
-You built this in a few days with AI, which makes it feel like it shouldn't cost much.
-The user doesn't know or care how long it took you to build it.
-They care about what problem it solves.
+Most builders charge too little.
+You built this in a few days with AI tools, so it feels like it shouldn't cost much.
+The user has no idea how long it took.
+They care whether it solves their problem.

-A rough starting point: what would it cost the user to solve this problem without your app?
+A useful starting point: what would it cost to solve this problem without your app?
 Their time, a freelancer, a more expensive tool they're already paying for?
 Your price should be a fraction of that alternative cost.

 This is the step most builders skip, and it's why so many vibe coded apps never make money.